galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 >
 > ![Heatmap](./images/heatmap.png)
 >
-> 1. Mention three of the common bacteria pathogen genes found in both samples
+> 1. Mention three of the common bacterial pathogen genes found in both samples.
-> 2. Mention one that is only found in `Barcode10_Spike2` sample and one that is only found in `Barcode11_Spike2b`
+> 2. Mention one that is only found in `Barcode10_Spike2` sample and one that is only found in `Barcode11_Spike2b`.
 > 3. How can the differences in the found **VF** bacteria pathogen genes between the two samples be interpreted?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Three of the bacteria pathogen genes with a **VF** identified by the **VFDB** that are common in both samples are with the following accession number: **NP_461810**, **NP_461809** and **NP_459541**
+Three of the bacterial pathogen genes with a **VF** identified by the **VFDB** that are common in both samples are with the following accession number: **NP_461810**, **NP_461809** and **NP_459541**
 > > 2. **AAG03023** is only found in `Barcode10` sample and **NP_460360** is only found in `Barcode11` sample
 > > 3.
-Both samples are spiked with the same pathogen species, _S. enterica_, but not the same strain. `Barcode10_Spike2` sample is spiked with _S. enterica subsp. enterica_ strain and `Barcode11_Spike2b` with _S. enterica subsp. houtenae_.
-This can be the main cause of the most similarities and the few difference found bacteria pathogen genes between both of the samples.
+Both samples were spiked with the same pathogen species, _S. enterica_, but not the same strain. `Barcode10_Spike2` sample was spiked with _S. enterica subsp. enterica_ strain and `Barcode11_Spike2b` with _S. enterica subsp. houtenae_.
+This can be the main cause of the most similarities and the few differences found bacteria pathogen genes between both of the samples.
 Other factors such as the time and location of the sampling may cause other differences.
 By knowing the metadata of the samples inputted for the sub-workflows in real life we can understand what actually happened.
-We can have samples with no pathogen found then we start detecting genes from the 7th or 8th sample, then we can identify where and when the pathogen entered the host, and stop the cause of that
+We can have samples with no pathogen found then we start detecting genes from the 7th or 8th sample, then we can identify where and when the pathogen entered the host, and stop the cause of that.
 > >
 > {: .solution}
 {: .question}

 ## Phylogenetic Tree building

-Phylogenetic trees are nice ways to track all the bacteria pathogen genes one by one in all samples.
+Phylogenetic trees are nice ways to track all the bacterial pathogen genes one by one in all samples.
 So we will have a tree for every found gene, this tree will indicate which contigs the gene is found in all samples and relating these contigs together based on their topology.
-With such trees we can identify on which location of the sequences sample genome the pathogentic gene is found and is it the same or different location as the other samples.
+With such trees we can identify on which location of the sequences from the sample genome the pathogentic gene is found and whether it is at the same or a different location as the other samples.
 We can also see how many samples have these genes in common and accordingly track our contamination.

 For the phylogenetic trees, for each bacteria pathogen gene found in the samples we use **ClustalW** ({% cite Larkin2007 %}) for [Multiple Sequence Alignment (MSA)](https://www.sciencedirect.com/topics/medicine-and-dentistry/multiple-sequence-alignment) needed before constructing a phylogenetic tree, for the tree itself we use **FASTTREE** and **Newick Display** ({% cite Dress2008 %}) to visualize it.